Cougar (slang)

-Cougar is a slang term for a woman who seeks romantic or sexual relationships with significantly younger men, women or both.
+Cougar is a slang term for a woman who seeks romantic or sexual relationships with significantly younger men.

 Terminology and age

 The origin of the word cougar as a slang term is debated, but it is thought to have originated in Western Canada and first appeared in print on the Canadian dating website Cougardate.com possibly as early as 1999.
 It has also been stated to have "originated in Vancouver, British Columbia, as a put-down for older women who would go to bars and go home with whoever was left at the end of the night".
-Though, like many formerly derogatory terms, there has been an increasing effort to "reclaim" the term in recent years.
+Though, as with many formerly derogatory terms, there has been an increasing effort to "reclaim" the term in recent years.

-The term has been variously applied to middle-aged women who pursue romantic or sexual relations with men more than ten years younger than they are.
+The term has been variously applied to middle-aged women who pursue romantic or sexual relations with men more than ten to fifteen years younger than they are.

+Occasionally, the slang term "puma" (itself a literal synonym for cougar) is used to denote a woman under the age of 40 who prefers to date significantly younger men, that is, a younger cougar.

 Academia

 A 2010 British psychological study published in Evolution and Human Behavior asserted that men and women, in general, continue to follow traditional gender roles when searching for mates, and thus concluded that the posited "cougar phenomenon" does not exist, or more precisely, exists but is rare.
 The study found that most men preferred younger, physically attractive women, while most women, of any age, preferred successful, established men their age or older.
 The study found very few instances of older women pursuing much younger men and vice versa.
 The study has been criticized, however, for limiting their results to online dating profiles, which are traditionally not used by those seeking older or younger partners, and for excluding the United States from the study.